The role of exchangeability in causal inference: Exchangeability and ignorability

-for all $(y_{j},y_{k})$, which mirrors the property obtained under $\mathcal E$.
+for all $(y,y')$, which mirrors the property obtained under $\mathcal E$.
 We emphasize that a statement such as \eqref{equation:populationexchangeability} could usually only be made on a subjective basis, conditional on information concerning the study design and data generating mechanism; it represents a strong assumption requiring no unmeasured confounding.
-In addition, the causal question of interest, including the role of the variables in the data generating mechanism, must be stated \emph{a priori}; without this knowledge we would not know which exchangeability judgement is relevant for drawing causal inferences.
+In addition, the causal question of interest, including the role of the variables in the data generating mechanism, must be stated \emph{a priori}; without this knowledge, we would not know which exchangeability judgment is relevant for drawing causal inferences.
 Identity \eqref{equation:populationexchangeability} could be extended to any finite sequence similar to \eqref{exinf}.
 If this property holds under $\mathcal O$, and we additionally assume no interference between units, we would obtain $Z_i \independent f(z,X_i, U_i)$ under $\mathcal O$.

-Central to (\ref{equation:populationexchangeability}) for causal considerations is the extent to which group assignment can tell us about the other characteristics of the groups through the \emph{a priori} knowledge on the relationships between the variables.
-If the statement (\ref{equation:populationexchangeability}) was true, the treatment and reference groups, and the further, similar, individuals $j$ and $k$, would be directly comparable, implying that a comparison of the two groups through a suitable summary statistic, for instance
+Central to (\ref{equation:populationexchangeability}) for causal considerations is the extent to which group assignment can tell us about the other characteristics of the groups through the \emph{a priori} knowledge of the relationships between the variables.
+If statement (\ref{equation:populationexchangeability}) was true, the treatment and reference groups, and individuals $j$ and $k$, would be directly comparable, implying that a comparison of the two groups through a suitable summary statistic, for instance

 would be free from confounding.
-However, exchangeability of the units of inference implies that the \emph{labels of the units do not carry relevant information} (\citealp[e.g.][p.
+However, exchangeability of the units of inference implies that the \emph{labels of the units do not carry relevant information} (\citealp[e.g.,][p.
 168]{bernardo:1994}; \citealp[][p.
-6]{gelman:2004}), which is now clearly not the case because of how the comparison was constructed: \emph{a priori} we would expect individual $j$ to have lower baseline CD4 than $k$ count based on the treatment assignments.
+6]{gelman:2004}), which is now clearly not the case because of how the comparison was constructed: \emph{a priori} we would expect individual $j$ to have lower baseline CD4 count than $k$ based on the treatment assignments.

-\subsection{Restoring exchangeability through conditioning.}
+\subsection{Restoring Exchangeability Through Conditioning.}